 COVID-19 Parking Restrictions

-Understanding that physical distancing is not possible using personal vehicles as transportation caravans, and based on the vehicle policy that requires the use of cars for arrival and departure to campus only, no student vehicles will be permitted on campus for pick-up or drop off to classes or other events.
-Students with a need for transportation to and from campus may use the Cruiser shuttle (additional cruisers and routes have been added), walk, bike, or, if they have a medical need which warrants it, use the RideAssist program through Campus Safety.
+Students with a need for transportation to and from campus may use the Cruiser shuttle (additional cruisers and routes have been added), walk, bike, or, if they have a warranted medical need, use the RideAssist program through Campus Safety

 Information below this point pertains to parking policies during a normal semester.
 The information above regarding operations during the COVID-19 pandemic takes precedence over the normal policies below.

 Parking permit applications can now be submitted online.
 With a Colgate University account, click Login to sign in using single sign on (network username and password).
 Without a university account, select Non-Colgate Member on the login page to register.

 Vehicles must be registered within 24 hours of being on-campus.
 Vehicle registrations / parking permits may be obtained online or at the Campus Safety office (88 Hamilton Street).
 Parking decals must be properly affixed to the vehicle's driver side rear window.
 Vehicles not properly displaying a valid decal or permit are considered to be unregistered.

 All non-faculty, staff, or student users of any of the athletic facilities must register their vehicles online or at Campus Safety.
 Parking decals must be properly affixed to the vehicle's driver side rear window.
 Vehicles not properly displaying a valid decal or permit are considered to be unregistered.
 Parking is available at 113 Broad Street, Lineberry Natatorium, and the north side of Reid Athletic Center.